6 Ways to reduce stress in the workplace

 As we mentioned earlier, it might not always be obvious which gender someone identifies as.
 So try not to make assumptions when talking to others.
 Using the pronouns above will help you remain inclusive to all.

-Speak to your workplace or university about changing documents and policies to include gender-neutral pronouns.
+Speak to your college or university about changing documents and policies to include gender-neutral pronouns.
 You could also suggest awareness-raising events and distribute materials to staff or students.
 Or you might wish to take action in another way by raising money for a charity like Stonewall, who provide a range of information and support to non-binary people.

 Please complete the form below and we'll be in touch to answer your enquiry